 The Mohawk Valley State Heritage Corridor encompasses the entire VSA where all photosimulations and LOS profiles have been prepared for the assessment of Facility visibility.
-The results of the visual analyses are documented throughout Section 10.0 to Section 10.3.
-The summary of conclusions (See Section 14.0) contains an overview of potential visibility within this extensive corridor that travels through the VSA.
+The results of the visual analyses are documented throughout Section 10.0 to Section 10.3 of the VIA.
+The summary of conclusions (See Section 14.0 of the VIA) contains an overview of potential visibility within this extensive corridor that travels through the VSA.